xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/osimage.5.rst

  The filesystem type for the rootfs is used when the provmethod is statelite.
 The valid values are nfs or ramdisk.
 The default value is nfs

+**nfsrootopts**

+A comma-separated list of additional NFS mount options for the root filesystem of a dracut-based statelite image.
+The root filesystem is always mounted read-only; rw and defaults are not allowed.

 \ **osdistroname**\